Analysis of Asia Pacific Offshore Wind Market-Taiwan

 Phase 2: Zone Application for Planning

 In 2015, the BoE selected 36 potential sites for offshore wind development, officially initiating Stage 2: Zone Application for Planning (ZAP program).
 Developers are required to conduct environmental impact assessment for interested sites, and only those pass the assessment are eligible to apply.
 Stage 2 has 5.5 GW of total capacity, of which 3.8 GW are awarded through selections.
 Aggregately, 3,836 MW of capacity were allocated to seven developers and ten wind farms.
-Winning developers are allowed to adopt FIT rates, while fulfill industrial linkage requirements in different stages.
+Winning developers are allowed to adopt FIT rates, while fulfill industrial relevance requirements in different stages.
 The remaining 1.7 GW were auctioned, with two developers and four wind farms winning the bids and being awarded with a total of 1,664 MW of capacity.
 Phase 2 included 14 projects, with a total capacity of 5.5 GW

 Among all potential wind farm sites, four wind farms of Ørsted has a combined capacity of 1.8 GW, the greatest.
 Followed by CIP, whose allocated capacity would reach 900 MW if capacity of Zhongneng offshore wind farm jointly developed by China Steel Cooperation was included.
 Foreign developers accounted for 90% of allocated capacity, suggesting Taiwan’s friendly environment for foreign investors in this phase.